Can Toddlers Eat Pesto?

 Long answer

-There are two caveats, though, both of which relate to the huge variety of "unusual" pestos on the market.
+There are two caveats, though, both of which relate to the vast variety of "unusual" pestos on the market.
 Believe it or not, you can find a pesto that contains 'nduja, a spicy, spreadable sausage that bears similarities to chorizo.
-The jury is out on whether it's OK to feed cured meats to toddlers, so we can only recommend that you do your own research.
+The jury is out on whether feeding cured meats to toddlers is OK, so we recommend you do your own research.
+Some parents think introducing a small amount of cured meat to a toddler's diet is fine.
+Others prefer to avoid salty, processed foods, many of which will contain nitrites.

-Having said that, we firmly believe that introducing youngsters to a wide range of foods is a great way to start them on a journey of becoming adventurous eaters when they're older.
+Other non-standard pesto ingredients include everything from curried cauliflower to olives to chilli.
+While not unsafe for youngsters, their palettes may need more time to be ready for such bold flavours.
+Having said that, we firmly believe that introducing youngsters to a wide range of foods is a great way to help them become adventurous eaters when they're older.

 Bring on the offal, oysters, and experimental pesto sauces!